CoreMedia/feedback-hub-adapter-tutorial/custom_feedback.md

 ```

 Note that the value `cursiveText` matches the `getType` methods return value of
-our `RecursiveTextFeedbackItem.java`.
+our `CursiveTextFeedbackItem.java`.
 Within our provide example, the label
 would be rendered like this: